 Further training: Harvard Medical School—Transcranial Magnetic Stimulation and Direct Current Stimulation.
 He has given many invited lectures and attended many congresses.

-Dr. Berrin Akpinar is a specialist in Physical Therapy and Rehabilitation.
-She graduated from Ege University Medical Faculty in 2003.
-She completed her specialization at Dokuz Eylül University Medical School in 2009.
+The doctor graduated from Ege University Medical Faculty in 2003 and completed specialization in Physical Therapy and Rehabilitation at Dokuz Eylül University Medical School in 2009.

-Dr. Akpinar has worked at Bolu Physical Therapy and Rehabilitation Hospital.
-She now practices at Fizyomer Terapia Medical Center.
-Her areas of expertise include PRP, Neural Therapy, Ozone Application, and Rheumatologic Disorders.
+She has worked at Bolu Physical Therapy and Rehabilitation Hospital and is currently practicing at Fizyomer Terapia Medical Center.

 The Adeli load suit is a non-surgical therapeutic exoskeleton used in intensive physical rehabilitation for neurological and movement disorders like cerebral palsy.
 It uses adjustable elastic bungee cords to provide axial loading and correct body alignment, effectively retraining the brain to initiate functional muscle movements.